 Contact: Audrey Buchanan, firstname.lastname@example.org

-Eligibility requirements: Applicant must be a college student who has battled leukemia or whose life has been affected by it.
-You are enrolled in an accredited college or university as an undergraduate or you are an incoming freshman at an accredited institution in the United States.
+Eligibility Requirements: Applicant must be a college student who has battled leukemia or whose life has been affected by it.
+Must be enrolled in an accredited college or university as an undergraduate or are an incoming freshman at an accredited institution in the United States.

-Eligibility requirement: Applicant must be directly impacted by cancer, either by illness of applying student or immediate family member.
-2018 Graduation from a Chester County high school.
-Attendance at a four-year accredited college.
-Current GPA of 3.0 or higher.
+Eligibility Requirement: Applicant must be directly impacted by cancer, either by illness of applying student or immediate family member.
+Must graduate from a Chester County high school with a GPA of 3.0 or higher, with plan to attend a four-year accredited college.

-Financial award: (1) $5,000 awards per academic year of college attendance, for four consecutive years, totaling $20,000.
-Yearly award contingent on college student maintaining a 3.0 GPA or better.
+Financial Award: (1) $5,000 awards per academic year of college attendance, for four consecutive years, totaling $20,000.
+Yearly award contingent on college student maintaining a 3.0 Grade Point Average (GPA) or better.

-Eligibility requirements: Student must be between the ages of 17-24.
+Eligibility Criteria: Student must be between the ages of 17-24 years old.
 They must be attending a two- or four-year college or university to receive the award.
 The student must have experienced cancer themselves or had a sibling or parent who experienced cancer.
 The student must live and/or attend school in New Jersey.

 Contact: email@example.com (For questions, use the subject line: Mesothelioma Cancer Alliance Scholarship)